mqttjs/MQTT.js/README.md

   * `incomingStore`: a [Store](#store) for the incoming packets
   * `outgoingStore`: a [Store](#store) for the outgoing packets
   * `queueQoSZero`: if connection is broken, queue outgoing QoS zero messages (default `true`)
+  * `properties`: properties MQTT 5.0.
+  `object` that supports the following properties:
+    * `sessionExpiryInterval`: representing the Session Expiry Interval in seconds `number`,
+    * `receiveMaximum`: representing the Receive Maximum value `number`,
+    * `maximumPacketSize`: representing the Maximum Packet Size the Client is willing to accept `number`,
+    * `topicAliasMaximum`: representing the Topic Alias Maximum value indicates the highest value that the Client will accept as a Topic Alias sent by the Server `number`,
+    * `requestResponseInformation`: The Client uses this value to request the Server to return Response Information in the CONNACK `boolean`,
+    * `requestProblemInformation`: The Client uses this value to indicate whether the Reason String or User Properties are sent in the case of failures `boolean`,
+    * `userProperties`: The User Property is allowed to appear multiple times to represent multiple name, value pairs `object`,
+    * `authenticationMethod`: the name of the authentication method used for extended authentication `string`,
+    * `authenticationData`: Binary Data containing authentication data `binary`
   * `will`: a message that will sent by the broker automatically when the client disconnect badly.
 The format is:
     * `topic`: the topic to publish
     * `payload`: the message to publish
     * `qos`: the QoS
     * `retain`: the retain flag
+    * `properties`: properties of will by MQTT 5.0:
+      * `willDelayInterval`: representing the Will Delay Interval in seconds `number`,
+      * `payloadFormatIndicator`: Will Message is UTF-8 Encoded Character Data or not `boolean`,
+      * `messageExpiryInterval`: value is the lifetime of the Will Message in seconds and is sent as the Publication Expiry Interval when the Server publishes the Will Message `number`,
+      * `contentType`: describing the content of the Will Message `string`,
+      * `responseTopic`: String which is used as the Topic Name for a response message `string`,
+      * `correlationData`: The Correlation Data is used by the sender of the Request Message to identify which request the Response Message is for when it is received `binary`,
+      * `userProperties`: The User Property is allowed to appear multiple times to represent multiple name, value pairs `object`
   * `transformWsUrl` : optional `(url, options, client) => url` function For ws/wss protocols only.
 Can be used to implement signing urls which upon reconnect can have become expired.